FHA Mortgage Guidelines On Credit Disputes During Loan Process

 Review Credit Disputes Prior To Pre-Approval

-- thoroughly reviewing borrowers credit report and itemize every collection, charge offs, late payments
+- thoroughly reviewing borrowers credit reports and itemize every collection, charge offs, late payments

 - make sure there are no credit disputes on non-medical collections, charged-off accounts, late payments